xiao-pa233/CS50-notes-2025/2025 Lecture 1 - C.md

 -If we want to use a variable many times in different part of functions, we can declare a variable in advance outside of one scope, but then define it, initialise it elsewhere.

 ***-This is the recommended way of writing codes in C, we declare a variable without giving it any value initially, then, in a specific part of function, we proceed to give it a value.
 By doing this we ensure the variable can be reached by other functions.***

+## Type Casting
+ -We can convert the data type from one to another using so-called *type casting*.
+ -We can state ealier in the program that the variable is equal to the other type.
+But we can also use another syntax to convert data type later rather than change it at beginning of input.

+    printf("%.50f\n", (float) x/y);
+    //the syntax is (type)

+  ***It is important to cast the data BEFORE division decimals***